Latent Agents in Networks: Estimation and Targeting: Simultaneous Confidence Intervals via Bootstrap and Setting Threshold Parameters

 \section{Simultaneous Confidence Intervals via Bootstrap and Setting Threshold Parameters}

 In this section, we discuss the construction of simultaneous confidence intervals for all $|V_O|^2$ coefficients of the $H^{-1}$ matrix.
-This is of interest in itself, as it allows for controlling the noise in estimation, which sheds light on the impact that a change in the price offered to one agent has on the expected consumption of another agent.
+This is of interest in itself, as it allows for controlling the noise in estimation, which sheds light on the impact that a change in the covariate of one agent has on the outcome of another agent.
 Moreover, the same construction will allow us to provide data-driven choices for the threshold values $\mu_{kj}, k,j \in V_O$ used in Algorithm \ref{alg:Alg1}.

 The construction of such simultaneous confidence intervals with asymptotic exact coverage is nonstandard as (i) there are model selection mistakes in the regularized estimators used in Algorithm \ref{alg:Alg1}, and (ii) the number of coefficients is potentially much larger than the sample size.
 In particular, the latter implies that as the sample size grows so does the dimension of the estimation errors and hence there is no limiting distribution.
 Instead, we construct a sequence of Gaussian processes that provide a suitable approximation of the maximum estimation error via a multiplier bootstrap approximation.
 Although the maximum error is a scalar, it is not clear that there is a limiting distribution.
 However, our approximations hold for each $n$ with errors vanishing sufficiently fast so that the distortions on the coverage of the confidence regions vanish too.
 This result relies on the recent central limit theorems for the maximum of high-dimensional vectors developed in \cite{chernozhukov2012gaussian,chernozhukov2012comparison,chernozhukov2013gaussian,chernozhukov2014honestbands}.